apache/aurora/docs/reference/observer-configuration.md

   --polling_interval_secs=POLLING_INTERVAL_SECS
-                        The number of seconds between observer refresh attempts. [default: 5] --task_process_collection_interval_secs=TASK_PROCESS_COLLECTION_INTERVAL_SECS
+                        The number of seconds between observer refresh attempts. [default: 5] --disable_task_resource_collection
+                        Disable collection of CPU and memory statistics for each active task.
+Those can be expensive to collect if there are hundreds of active tasks per host. [default:
+                        False]
+  --task_process_collection_interval_secs=TASK_PROCESS_COLLECTION_INTERVAL_SECS
                         The number of seconds between per task process resource collections. [default: 20]